VectorEngineering/vector-protobuf-definitions/sdk/server/node/docs/lead_scraper_service_api.md

 This endpoint creates a new workflow configuration for a specific workspace  Required parameters: - workspace_id: Parent workspace ID - name: Human-readable workflow name - description: Optional workflow description - parameters: Job parameters for the workflow  Example: &#x60;&#x60;&#x60;json
 <a name="ListAccounts"></a>
 # **ListAccounts**
-> ListAccountsResponse ListAccounts(pageSize, pageToken, filter)
+> ListAccountsResponse ListAccounts(pageSize, pageNumber, filter)

 List all accounts